bparanj/crystal/computer/electronics/design/led-circuit.md

 This simple yet slightly more complex circuit builds on the foundation of the basic resistor circuit and sets the stage for learning more about other electronic components and circuit designs.

-Excellent questions!
 Let's dive into how to calculate the resistor value and discuss appropriate battery voltage for our basic circuit.

 To calculate the resistor value, we use Ohm's Law: V = I * R, where V is voltage, I is current, and R is resistance.
 We'll rearrange this to R = V / I to find our resistor value.